Robert Dugger

-Robert Lee Dugger (born July 3, 1995) is an American professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+Robert Lee Dugger (born July 3, 1995) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins, Tampa Bay Rays, Seattle Mariners, and Cincinnati Reds.
 He has also played in the KBO League for the SSG Landers.

+Dugger has the most career games started (13) without a win in MLB history.

 Amateur career

 Dugger attended Tomball High School in Tomball, Texas.
 In 2013, as a senior, he led Tomball to a Texas UIL 4A State Championship, throwing a complete game in which he allowed only one run while striking out six, along with going 3–4 at the plate, including a three-run inside-the-park home run.
 He was named to the 4A All-State Baseball Team that year.
 Undrafted out of high school, he enrolled at Cisco Junior College where he played college baseball.
-In his two years at Cisco, he compiled ERAs of 5.40 and 4.37.
+In his two years at Cisco, he compiled earned run averages (ERA) of 5.40 and 4.37.
 After his sophomore year, he transferred to Texas Tech University.
 As a junior at Texas Tech, he was 6–1 with a 2.67 ERA over 60 2/3 relief innings.

 Professional career

 Seattle Mariners

 Dugger was drafted by the Seattle Mariners in the 18th round, with the 537th overall selection, of the 2016 Major League Baseball draft.
 After signing with the Mariners, Dugger was assigned to the Low-A Everett AquaSox before being reassigned to the rookie-level Arizona League Mariners.
 He also pitched in two games for the Triple-A Tacoma Rainiers.
 In 12 games (six starts) between the three affiliates, he went 2–1 with a 4.62 ERA and 38 strikeouts across 39 innings.
-In 2017, Dugger began the season with the Single-A Clinton LumberKings, where he compiled a 4–1 record, a 2.00 ERA, 69 strikeouts, and an 0.99 WHIP in 22 games (nine starts).
+In 2017, Dugger began the season with the Single-A Clinton LumberKings, where he compiled a 4–1 record, a 2.00 ERA, 69 strikeouts, and a walks plus hits per inning pitched (WHIP) of 0.99 in 22 games (nine starts).
 He was subsequently named a Midwest League All-Star before being promoted to the High-A Modesto Nuts in July, where he finished the season with a 2–5 record and a 3.94 ERA with 47 strikeouts over nine starts.